Why You Need a Trademark Lawyer

 1. Search

 You must search the federal database to ensure the name you want is available.
-The USPTO's Trademark Electronic Search System (TESS) will aid the process.
+The USPTO's Trademark Electronic Search System (TESS) will aid you in this process.

 In addition to searching for the trademark you want, you should search for similar names.
 For example, the PTO may deny your registration if the name is too similar to one registered in the same class.
-A trademark lawyer can search for you if you aren't comfortable with the process.
+If you aren't comfortable with the process, a trademark lawyer can search for you.

 2. Apply